Eaglewing89/financial-news-rag/docs/project_spec.md

 3. Generate embeddings using a serverless embedding model (Google's text-embedding-004)
 4. Store news articles and embeddings in ChromaDB
 5. Implement basic semantic search functionality
-6. Use Google's Gemini API for re-ranking search results
+6. Use Google's Gemini 2.0 Flash API for re-ranking search results
 7. Create a well-structured Python module with clean interfaces

 **Future Enhancements:**